M-Rafay03/school_management_app/README.md

 ## Getting Started

-This project includes to online Attendance marking, Quiz And Scoring of your Students Exam
+This project includes online Attendance marking, Quiz And Scoring of your Students Exam

 For help getting started with Flutter development, view the